zzzprojects/docs/entityframework.net/pages/TBD/documentations/migration.md

 public DateTime Date { get; set;}
 ```

-Now If you rerun your application, you would get an `InvalidOperationException`.
+Now if you rerun your application, you would get an `InvalidOperationException`.

 > The model backing the 'BlogContext' context has changed since the database was created.
 Consider using Code First Migrations to update the database (https://go.microsoft.com/fwlink/?LinkId=238269).